 This formula represents the projection of an image through a camera matrix.
 The camera represents our point of view.
 The $[\mathbf{R}|\mathbf{t}]$ represents the amount of rotation and translation from the original point that is used when transforming to the 2D image.
 Applying this formula will be done using existing libraries within the OpenCV library.
-It is determined by the client which angles are appropriate for viewing.
+It will need to be decided, based on testing, which angles may be appropriate for viewing.